Dr. Eva Mistry is leading a project that aims to improve patient outcomes for people who had a previous disability before they had a stroke.

 Dr. Eva Mistry 43:44

-Oh, I’m so we are a 12 site study.
-And every site has what we call a site pi, which is kind of a clinician who kind of leads the study.
-Every site has what we call a site coordinator, or the coordinator, who is the study staff who helps with the consent data collection, things like that.
+Oh, I’m so we are a 12-site study.
+Every site has what we call a site pi, which is kind of a clinician who kind of leads the study.
+Every site has what we call a site coordinator, or the coordinator, who is the study staff who helps with the consent data collection, and things like that.

 Dr. Eva Mistry 44:04

-And so I would say at a given site, there’s maybe a staff off group on the ground strap of maybe three or four people who who work on this study.
-And then there’s also the national team, which myself I have three other PI’s with me who work with me and a project manager.
+And so I would say at a given site, there’s maybe a staff off group on the ground strap of maybe three or four people who work on this study.
+And then there’s also the national team, in which I have three other PIs with me who work with me and a project manager.

 Dr. Eva Mistry 44:26

-But then the team is very big, like we have a center where they take care of like all the imaging studies that happen.
-There’s the IRB, the central IRB, there’s what we call Data and Safety Monitoring Board, which is made up of people who kind of monitor steady progress and a safety issues that are going on that are independent of the of the study team, Principal Investigator, so it’s simple.
+But then the team is very big like we have a center where they take care of like all the imaging studies that happen.
+There’s the IRB, the central IRB, there’s what we call the Data and Safety Monitoring Board, which is made up of people who kind of monitor steady progress and safety issues that are going on that are independent of the study team, Principal Investigator, so it’s simple.
 It’s a big team.